vtrnnhlinh/vtrnnhlinh.github.io/_posts/2026-06-29-flydigi-direwolf-4-linux-setup.md

 toc:
    sidebar: right
 ---
-So, despite having the PS5 Controller, I still buy one more controller, mainly because it's Yoimiya collaboration!
+So, despite already owning a PS5 controller, I still bought another one, mainly because it's a Yoimiya collaboration!

 {% include figure.liquid loading="eager" path="assets/img/my_controllers.jpg" class="img-fluid rounded z-depth-1" %}
 My two controllers!

-So there are problems with my new controller.
-It's a Flydigi Direwolf 4, it doesn't have official firmware support for linux, I was struggling hard to connect bluetooth, and android app is pure useless!!
+Unfortunately, my new controller wasn't exactly plug-and-play.
+It's a Flydigi Direwolf 4, Flydigi doesn't provide official Linux support, I struggled to connect it over Bluetooth, and the Android app is completely useless!!

 In this post I will share about how to tame this stubborn controller on archlinux.

 ## 1. Connect via Bluetooth

 1. Toggle into Bluetooth mode (the toggle at the back of the controller)
-2. Choose XInput mode by holding Right button (D-pad) + Function (symbol O) button until the light turns white and blink fastly
+2. Choose XInput mode by holding Right button (D-pad) + Function (symbol O) button until the light turns white and blink rapidly
-3. If the light doesn't blink fastly, hold Power button until it blinks fastly into pairing mode
+3. If the light doesn't blink, hold Power button until it blinks  into pairing mode
 4. Connect it with command lines:
 ```bash
 bluetoothctl